 Technology innovation and development have always been strengths of abdominal radiology.
 ETCs develop innovative technologies that aim to improve patient care.
 They pair abdominal radiology experts with inventors, physicists, mathematicians, and industry partners to create a shared understanding of technology definitions, opportunities, methods, assessments, strengths, and limitations.
 ETCs leverage new technology to explore new diagnostic tasks and paradigms and disseminate information to the wider imaging community.
 They often partner with DFPs, and frequently disseminate knowledge to non-radiologists and and non-radiology medical organizations.

 The impact of imaging knowledge has largely been driven by non-radiology groups that are sometimes unfamiliar with the limits and benefits of imaging technologies.
 SAR’s ability to influence the wider medical community and improve patient care depends upon an exchange of knowledge with sub-specialty referring physician groups, patient advocacy groups, and other radiology societies with similar goals.
 By unifying abdominal radiology experts with a passion for a specific disease, cohesive goals and strategic partnerships and collaborations can be formed to improve patient care.
 By including technology inventors, medical physicists, manufacturers, and multidisciplinary partners, SAR members have the opportunity to influence care and speed adoption of new ideas.

 How to Get Involved:

-All those interested in participating in a DFP should review the current list of active panels, and consider forming a new or related group.
-Members with similar interest should work together to develop goals, leadership and communication plans on their own until ready to submit a formal DFP Application.
+Alternatively, consider forming a new or related group.
+Members with similar interests can work together to develop goals, leadership, and communication plans on their own until ready to submit a formal DFP/ETC Application.

 The DFP program began in 2015 with only a few Panels.
+The first ETC began in 2019.
 These dedicated SAR members formed the first DFPs, and helped to launch the program into what it is now.
 A very special thanks to the founding Chairs of the DFP program!